TheNergaL/dasc/README.txt

 mash of numbers which is hard to make sense of.
 You can check that all drones succesfully obtained their packages and returned home without crashing by seeing that they've all returned back to their starting positions.

+Output best viewed in a full-screen terminal window.